Vaibhav-G-Parmar/Vaibhav-G-Parmar/README.md

   -as a Mainframe Developer Co-op at TD Bank, Toronto, CA.
   -on various Java and C/C++ Projects

-- All my coding repositories may be private, please reach out to me if you would like to see my codes.
+- All my coding repositories may be private, please reach out to me via LinkedIn if you would like to see my codes.

 <!--
 **Vaibhav-G-Parmar/Vaib hav-G-Parmar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.